SovaNetwork/contracts/ui-5.md

 After implementing these dashboard components:
 1. Test real-time data fetching from your contracts
 2. Verify portfolio calculations are accurate
-3. Move to Phase 5: Redemption Queue Interface
+3. Move to Phase 6: Token Wrapping Interface

 This provides:
 - ✅ Professional portfolio overview with real balances